endurance/modal-manager/README.md

 ## Why?

-It's really easy and convenient to render a modal component outside of your view.

-i.e. in response to an event or user action, rather than having to do boolean variable gymnastics in your view.
+It would be nice if we could render a modal on demand, rather than embedding the component inside our views directly.

 ## How do I use it?